The best things to do in downtown Seattle — and beyond

 1-2 Seattle Day Itinerary

-- Start any perfect Seattle day with a stroll through the vibrant hub of downtown Seattle — Pike Place Market & Post Alley, one of the country’s oldest and largest continuously operating public markets.
+- Start any perfect Seattle day with a stroll through the vibrant hub of downtown Seattle — Pike Place Market & Post Alley, one of the country’s oldest and largest continuously operating public markets (and hands down the best free thing to do in the city).

 - Walk down to the waterfront and along the Pier 66 Bell Street Cruise Terminal, an 11-acre complex that’s home to Norwegian Cruise Line and Oceania Cruises.
 Pier 66 is also an easy walk to the Seattle Aquarium and the Seattle Great Wheel — and to the 9-acre Olympic Sculpture Park in the other direction (north).